 Microsoft Surface Pro — What Goes Wrong

-We examined consumer complaints from both global sources (Reddit, Windows Central, Microsoft Community, CNET, PCMag) and Chinese market sources (sspai 少数派, IT之家) covering January 2025 to May 2026.
+We examined consumer complaints from global sources (Reddit, Windows Central, Microsoft Community, CNET, PCMag) and international tech media covering January 2025 to May 2026.
 The Surface Pro line — particularly ARM-based models (Pro 11, Pro 12) — generates consistent complaints about software compatibility, battery reliability, a multi-generational screen flickering defect, and a 2-in-1 design that compromises lap usability.

-⚠ Every claim on this page links to a verifiable public source — Reddit, established tech media, or Chinese market reviewers.
+Every claim on this page links to a verifiable public source — Reddit, established tech media, or international market reviewers.
 Read how we verify claims.

 1